wirekang/kysely-playground/README.md

 ## Guide

 There are some pre-defined global variables/types.
+You can not import another variable or type for now(If you do, type hinting will break).
+If you want another type or variables to include, please issue it.

 * ```interface DB{}```